 B. Do not interrupt building access and use, except as permitted by the Owner.

-Provide eight (8) work days notice to the Owner of construction activities which will severely impact the occupancy and use of adjacent areas.
+Notify the Project Manager at least 72 hours in advance of significant activity that may impact surrounding facilities or circulation systems.
+Examples include outages, street closures, sidewalk closures, hot work, etc. Consider impacts on other ongoing construction activities in other campus locations, and coordinate with all such Project Managers.

 C. Provide temporary barriers and/or partitions as required to protect the occupants of the building and the general public from injury due to the work of this project; and/or to protect adjacent areas of the building from the spread of dust and dirt caused by the work or this project.

+Separate pedestrian walks from construction activity with transparent fencing

+and maintain it in a true vertical condition at all times.
+Where necessary, provide a

+protective cover over the top of the walk.
+Light all enclosed walkways 24 hours a

+day.

 Remove temporary barriers and partitions upon completion of the Project.